TheSocietyOfCoders/tsoc-projects/task-set-1/README.md

 3. Navigate to **task-set-1**, go to **submissions**, and create your directory (i.e. **your_git_username**).
 4. Add the solution files in this directory.
 5. Once you have completed all your tasks, push the local version of your repository.
 6. Open GitHub in your web browser.
 Search for your repository.
-Click the "**Pull Request**" button.
+Click the "**Pull Request**" tab.
+7. Click on the "**New pull request**" button, and then click on the "**Create pull request**" button.
 7. Well done!
 You have successfully submitted your progress.

 ### Some useful links for your reference purpose